-- 7.5.10 In order to permit full consideration of the request for review the administrative support from the Student Casework Unit may request relevant information from the faculty/campus.
-The purpose of the Review Panel is to review the procedures at stage 1 or consider whether it was reasonable that evidence was not provided at stage 1 and not to rehear the case. - 7.5.11 If, after discussion with the student and the University Secretary (or nominee), it is concluded that it is appropriate for the chair for the Review Panel to take action, this will be arranged. - 7.5.12 The chair of the Review Panel will then decide to either:
+7.5.10 In order to permit full consideration of the request for review the administrative support from the Student Casework Unit may request relevant information from the faculty/campus.
+The purpose of the Review Panel is to review the procedures at stage 1 or consider whether it was reasonable that evidence was not provided at stage 1 and not to rehear the case.

+7.5.11 If, after discussion with the student and the Academic Registrar (or nominee), it is concluded that it is appropriate for the chair for the Review Panel to take action, this will be arranged.

+7.5.12 The chair of the Review Panel will then decide to either:
-a)refer the case back to the chair of the relevant award and progression board for further consideration, or b)refer the case to a full Review Panel for decision.

-- 7.5.13 Any meeting of the Review Panel will normally be held in private; however, students will be given the opportunity to request attendance at the meeting.
+- a) refer the case back to the chair of the relevant award and progression board for further consideration, or - b) refer the case to a full Review Panel for decision. - 7.5.13 Any meeting of the Review Panel will normally be held in private; however, students will be given the opportunity to request attendance at the meeting.
 Exceptionally, students may be invited to meet with the Review Panel to clarify details of their request for review.
-The chair of the Review Panel will confirm whether the student's request will be upheld. - 7.5.14 Where the appeal is to be considered by a full Review Panel, they will make one of the following decisions: - a) That the appeal is rejected and no further action will be taken.

-In the case above, the decision of the Review Panel will be final and the matter will be regarded as closed.

-b) That the matter should be referred back to the chair of the relevant award and progression board for reconsideration.

-In exceptional cases, the Review Panel may require that the full award and progression board be reconvened.
-Where this is the case the Review Panel may require an officer of the Student Casework Unit to attend the meeting of the award and progression board as an observer.

-- 7.5.16 The Student Casework Unit will inform students in writing of the decision of the award and progression board and the reasons for the decision. - 7.5.17 The Review Panel may make recommendations for consideration by the Regulations Sub-Group or Academic Board as appropriate on any matters arising from the consideration of appeals.
+The chair of the Review Panel will confirm whether the student's request will be upheld. - 7.5.14 Where the appeal is to be considered by a full Review Panel, they will make one of the following decisions: - a) That the appeal is rejected and no further action will be taken. - In the case above, the decision of the Review Panel will be final and the matter will be regarded as closed. - b) That the matter should be referred back to the chair of the relevant award and progression board for reconsideration. - In exceptional cases, the Review Panel may require that the full award and progression board be reconvened.
+Where this is the case the Review Panel may require an officer of the Student Casework Unit to attend the meeting of the award and progression board as an observer. - 7.5.15 The chair of the relevant award and progression board will provide a decision to the Academic Registrar (or nominee) within 5 working days.
+If the reconvening of a full award and progression board is required its decision will be provided to the Academic Registrar (or nominee) within 15 working days. - 7.5.16 The Student Casework Unit will inform students in writing of the decision of the award and progression board and the reasons for the decision. - 7.5.17 The Review Panel may make recommendations for consideration by the Regulations Sub-Group or Academic Board as appropriate on any matters arising from the consideration of appeals.